Mel B Leaves TV Judging Behind To Perform As Roxie Hart In Broadway’s ‘Chicago’

-Mel B, a former prominent member of the Spice Girls and now a celebrity in her own right, was in the news recently when Spice Girls’ fans eagerly anticipated an exciting reunion of the former members to celebrate the 20th anniversary of “Wannabe,” the band’s iconic hit single that was released in 1996.
+Mel B, a prominent former member of the Spice Girls and now a celebrity in her own right, was in the news recently when Spice Girls’ fans eagerly anticipated an exciting reunion of the former members to celebrate the 20th anniversary of “Wannabe,” the band’s iconic hit single that was released in 1996.

 I see you,you think I don't but oh I do haha